agjarv/MDEF/docs/term02/digitalprototyping.md

 I decided to explore the Mozzi Library a bit.
 Mozzi uses oscillators and filters to make way more interesting sounds.
 I tried out some of the example codes with the paper potentiometer and was pretty cool.
 In the future weeks I am interested in making a diy synth based on this paper potentiometer and the Mozzi library.

+(use the arrows to see the other pages of the presentation)
 <div style="position: relative; width: 100%; height: 0; padding-top: 75.0000%;
  padding-bottom: 0; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;
  border-radius: 8px; will-change: transform;">